IsaacRabbani/PredictingOBP/README.md

 # PredictingOBP
-A short practice project I did using machine-learning tools to predict baseball players' on-base percentages using other data on them.
+A short practice project in which I used machine-learning tools to predict baseball players' on-base percentages using other data on them.